Latvia, Estonia quit China-backed Eastern Europe forum - ExBulletin

 Estonia and Latvia are important and valued NATO allies and key partners of the United States on a number of issues, including through our strong defense ties, strong economic ties, as well as ‘to promote democracy and human rights,’ Patel told reporters.

-Over the past year, we have seen countries around the world express deep concern over the PRC’s strategic alignment with Russia as well as Beijing’s support for Moscow’s war against Ukraine, Patel said. .
-There is growing convergence on the need to approach relations with Beijing with more realism, he said, citing earlier comments from Secretary of State Antony Blinken.
+Over the past year, we have seen countries around the world express their deep concern about the PRC’s strategic alignment with Russia as well as Beijing’s support for Moscow’s war against Ukraine,” said patel.
+There is growing convergence on the need to approach relations with Beijing with more realism,” he said, citing earlier comments from Secretary of State Antony Blinken.

 Concluding a five-day visit to Taipei on Thursday, Lithuanian Deputy Transport and Communications Minister Agne Vaiciukeviciute stressed the importance of economic ties with Taiwan and endorsed a statement issued by the Group of Seven industrialized nations criticizing the drills.
 Chinese military around Taiwan.
 The European Union issued a similar statement, urging China to summon the group’s ambassadors to register a protest.